-Our Foot Doctor Boynton Beach practice often sees an increase in lower leg swelling and vein problems at this time of year.
+Our foot doctor in Boca Raton and Boynton Beach, FL, often sees an increase in lower leg swelling and vein problems at this time of year.
 While you might see a correlation between the Coronavirus outbreak and your leg symptoms, they are likely coincidental.

 Currently, the Coronavirus is not known to cause problems with inflammation, swelling, or venous insufficiency in the legs.
 If you’re suffering from these problems, it’s time to talk to us.

 Swelling and Vein Problems Intensify During the Summer – Advice from your Podiatrist Boynton Beach